YaadavAkhilesh/YaadavAkhilesh/README.md

 -->

-# 👋 Hi, I'm Akhil Yadav

-### 🌟 A passionate Full Stack Developer and Gaming Enthusiast from India
 - 💻 I’m currently learning **React.js & Node.js**
 - 📺 I'm working on a large fullstack project like Freelancing and creating YouTube videos about gaming and development.